byu-cpe/ecen520_student/tx_sim/UART_Transmitter_sim.md

 - more instructions on makefiles and 'clean' (links to resources)
 - More instructions on using and setting up ModelSim/QuestaSim (links to resources). .do file tutorial
-- Testbench: check where busy drops (doesnt drop until stop is done)
+- Testbench: check where busy drops (doesnt drop until stop is done) -->
-- More instructions for remote access
-- UART instructions (link to 320 was broken)
--->